Apprenticeship

 Apprenticeship and Training for Careers as Electrical Workers in the Union Electrical Construction Industry

-Electrical Worker Apprenticeship opportunities combine On-the-Job Training (OJT) through employment with a Union Electrical Contractor and mandatory Related Classroom Training (RCT).
-Apprentices receive RCT at the Training Center in Decatur, IL.
+Electrical Worker Apprenticeship opportunities combine On-The-Job Training (OJT) through employment with a NECA Electrical Contractor and mandatory Related Classroom Training (RCT) through METC.
 While on the job an Apprentice is under the supervision of a Journeyman Electrical Worker and is taught the practical aspects of the trade.
 While in the classroom, an Apprentice is taught the theoretical aspects of the trade by a Journeyman Electrical Worker who is a qualified subject matter expert.
-An Apprentice graduates to Journeyman status after successfully serving his/her Apprenticeship.
-Union Electrical Contractors throughout the Nation employ Journeymen and Apprentice Electrical Workers.
-Union Electrical Workers are the best in the Electrical Industry.
-They are highly skilled electrical tradesmen that receive excellent pay, paid pension plans, and paid family health insurance premiums.
+An Apprentice will graduate to Journeyman status after successfully serving his/her Apprenticeship.
+NECA Electrical Contractors throughout the Nation employ Journeymen and Apprentice Electrical Workers.
+Union Electrical Workers are the best in the Electrical Industry and are highly skilled electrical tradesmen that receive: Excellent and defined wages, paid pension plans, paid family health insurance premiums, and tuition free RCT.

 Electrical Worker Apprenticeship Opportunities offered by METC of Decatur, IL